-It takes courage to be resilient: stand up and keep running after falling down; It takes courage to right wrongs or break down the bias.It takes courage to face challenges in front of you, also be challenged by others; It takes courage to voice out or keep quite at the right time; And it takes courage to ask questions and lead via influence.
+It takes courage to be resilient: stand up and keep running after falling down; It takes courage to right wrongs or break down the bias.It takes courage to face challenges in front of you, also be challenged by others; It takes courage to voice out or keep quite at the right time, and it takes courage to ask questions and lead via influence.
 Success is not final, failure is not fatal: it is the courage to continue that counts. -Winston Churchill

 Character-based leaders are also more consistent with their thinking, saying, and doing, to become the authentic leaders they were born to be.
-Character-based leaders define their values and follow the leadership principles with consistency; they understand trust is two-way street, win respect via their character, and such trustworthy leadership will motivate team to perform better and keep open-minded, trust like glue, makes leaders and teams act as a whole.
+Character-based leaders define their values and follow the leadership principles with consistency; they understand trust is a two-way street, win respect via their character, and such trustworthy leadership will motivate teams to perform better and keep open-minded, trust like glue, makes leaders and teams act as a whole.

 Consistency doesn’t mean to keep static, Change is only constant, however, the leaders with consistency can make better balance, capture the leadership substance and trace the root at the heart of change dynamic.
 They are consistent in the habit of learning, de-learning and relearning, not only do they keep consistent on themselves; but also they look for consistency in their teams, in their organization as well as in the eco-system, as consistency harmonizes humanities.
 "But change must always be balanced with some degree of consistency." - Ron D. Burton.